rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 ### Problem Description:

-You are given an array `books` where `books[i] = [thickness_i, height_i]` indicates the thickness and height of the `ith` book.
-You are also given an integer `shelfWidth`.
+You are given an array $books$ where $books[i] = [thickness_i, height_i]$ indicates the thickness and height of the $ith$ book.
+You are also given an integer $shelfWidth$.

-We want to place these books in order onto bookcase shelves that have a total width `shelfWidth`.
+We want to place these books in order onto bookcase shelves that have a total width $shelfWidth$.

-We choose some of the books to place on this shelf such that the sum of their thickness is less than or equal to `shelfWidth`, then build another level of the shelf of the bookcase so that the total height of the bookcase has increased by the maximum height of the books we just put down.
+We choose some of the books to place on this shelf such that the sum of their thickness is less than or equal to $shelfWidth$, then build another level of the shelf of the bookcase so that the total height of the bookcase has increased by the maximum height of the books we just put down.
 We repeat this process until there are no more books to place.

 Note that at each step of the above process, the order of the books we place is the same as the given sequence of books.